zeebe-io/mdBook/book-example/src/format/config.md

 # Configuration

-You can configure the parameters for your book in the ***book.toml*** file.
+Your book can be configured and customized by using the ***book.toml*** file.
+The `book.toml` file needs to be located at the root of your book.
+That means, outside of your `src` and `book` directory.

 >**Note:**
 JSON configuration files were previously supported but have been deprecated in favor of the TOML configuration file.
-If you are still using JSON we strongly encourage you to migrate to the TOML configuration because JSON support will be removed in the future.
+If you are still using JSON we strongly encourage you to migrate to the TOML configuration because JSON support will be removed in the near future.

-Here is an example of what a ***book.toml*** file might look like:
+Here is an example of what typical a ***book.toml*** file might look like:

 ```toml
 title = "Example book"